Our story started in 2000 when the London Eye opened to huge critical acclaim and quickly became the UK’s most visited paid-for visitor attraction.

 In November we announced British Airways as our official naming rights sponsor and our name officially changed to British Airways i360 in a five year deal with one this country’s most iconic and respected travel brands.
 BA operates more than 40,000 flights a year from Gatwick airport where it employs 2,500 people.
 This partnership has resulted in the attraction being promoted around the world.

-Meanwhile work was underway on the 1,500 square metre beach building at the base of the tower, which houses the Belle Vue restaurant, our gift shop, guest toilet and other facilities, plus suites of hospitality rooms and offices.
+Meanwhile work was underway on the 1,500 square metre beach building at the base of the tower, which houses the West Beach Bar & Kitchen, our gift shop, guest toilet and other facilities, plus suites of hospitality rooms and offices.
 The beautiful reproduction West Pier tollbooths also took shape, which were created by skilled British craftsmen using the same techniques used 150 years ago.
 The tollbooths house our ticket office and West Pier Tea Room.

 As the opening date grew closer, the pod was undertook many test voyages and reached its full height of 138 metres for the first time in June 2016.

 On 2 August, the world’s media were invited to a preview flight on British Airways i360 before the attraction opened to the public on 4 August.